-The economic substance requirements are set out in the Income Tax (Substance Requirements) (Implementation) Regulations, 2018, as amended (the Substance Regulations), which were passed in December 2018 and came into force on 1 January 2019.
-The Substance Regulations are issued pursuant to the Income Tax (Guernsey) Law, 1975, as amended.
+The economic substance requirements are set out in the Income Tax (Substance Requirements) (Implementation) Regulations 2021 (the Substance Regulations), which were first implemented in December 2018, came into force on 1 January 2019 and were then amended on 15 June 2021.
+The Substance Regulations are issued pursuant to the Income Tax (Guernsey) Law 1975, as amended.

-The Guernsey Revenue Service publishes the Substance Regulations at the following website Economic Substance - States of Guernsey (gov.gg).
+The Guernsey Revenue Service publishes the Substance Regulations at the following website: Economic Substance - States of Guernsey (gov.gg).